epfl-ada/ada-2021-project-aibohphobia/README.md

 - Change QIDs to labels (e.g.: "Q31"is changed to "Belgium")
 - Using the QID the speaker's nationality, date of birth and gender are found
 - The age (for the speakers still alive today) is calculated at the moment of the quote
+- The URL is used to query the wikidata to find the country of origin of media which cited the quote

 **Initial analysis of data**